 Only inaccuracies can be disputed and removed, so the only other options for removing accurate debt from your credit report is to negotiate a pay for delete or request a goodwill removal.
 While you may negotiate one of these successfully, bear in mind that debt collectors furnish data according to the Fair Credit Reporting Act (FCRA), which means they are obligated to report accurate debts.
 Even if they agree to a pay for delete or goodwill deletion, they may not follow through with it and can still report the debt.

-Once you’ve received notice of the debt you owe, you can try to negotiate a pay for delete, asking Covington Credit to remove the debt from your credit reports in exchange for you paying off the agreed-upon debt amount.
+Once you’ve received notice of the debt you owe, you can try to negotiate a pay-for-delete, asking Covington Credit to remove the debt from your credit reports in exchange for you paying off the agreed-upon debt amount.
 Through this method, you would request a pay for delete, in writing, asking Covington Credit to accept the payment amount you are able, or willing, to pay to have the debt removed.
 However, debt collection companies may deny your request, and even if they do accept it, they can’t remove the negative mark from the original creditor and are under no obligation to remove the collection from your credit history.[9]

 Even if the account still appears on your credit report, it’s beneficial to pay your debt because some credit scoring models do not penalize you for paid collections.
 These include FICO® 9, VantageScore® 3.0 and VantageScore® 4.0.[10]